BoseVJeff/wix_flutter/README.md

 	Currently, there are no recipe to build Snaps and Flatpaks.

-3. `windows.wxs`
+3. `windows.wxs` and other files in the `msi` folder

-	This is the file used to generate the `.msi` installer for Windows builds of this project.
-The entire file is plain XML with comments and so can be edited with any compatible editor.
+	These are the files used to generate the `.msi` installer for Windows builds of this project.
+The entire `windows.wxs` file is plain XML with comments and so can be edited with any compatible editor.
 For auto-complete and other comforts, use Visual Studio (2022 Community Edition used for this project) with the Wix Toolset Visual Studio Extension for your version of Visual Studio.

 Other changes: